-This recipe celebrates the changing season ~ it’s light, fresh, crunchy, and begs to be eaten outdoors, so dish yourself up a plate, and sit out in the backyard or on the deck and drink it all in!
+This recipe celebrates the changing season ~ it’s light, fresh, crunchy, and begs to be eaten outdoors, if weather permits, so dish yourself up a plate, and sit out in the backyard or on the deck and drink it all in!
 No mayo means no worry about it spoiling.

 I love the little edge that crumbled feta adds to this salad.
 I’ve discovered that imported feta is far FAR better than the regular stuff, and I highly recommend trying it if you see it.
 I’ve found Greek and Bulgarian, and it’s made with sheep’s milk.
 The flavor is salty and complex ~ not as sharp as our cow’s milk feta here.
 Try it, you’ll thank me.